 For centuries, the village of Hallstatt in the Salzkammergut region has been known for its production of a very sought-after commodity: salt.
-As early as the Middle Bronze Age, human in this area began exploiting the salt deposits beneath the earth surface and traded it for valuable resources.
+As early as the Middle Bronze Age, humans in this area began exploiting the salt deposits beneath the earth’s surface and traded it for valuable resources.
 This formed the basis of the region’s prosperity up to the middle of the 20th century.
-Today, the village’s wealthy past is still visible in the fine architecture of the market square, the Hallstatt Lahn and the 16th-century Alpine houses on the edge of the Hallstatt Lake.
+Today, the village’s wealthy past is still visible in the fine architecture of the market square, the Hallstatt Lahn, and the 16th-century Alpine houses on the edge of the Hallstatt Lake.

 Apart from the salt production, Austria’s oldest town is also known for its picturesque setting.
 It is a feast for the eyes, with enormous Dachstein mountains rising abruptly from narrow valleys on one side and the crystal clear lake on the other side.
 Flanked between is the fairytale town of Hallstatt, where delightful houses nestled among nature.
 Against such beauty, no one can resist taking a photo.
 That’s why it is no surprise that this mountainous village has become one of the most photographed places on Earth in recent years.

 - Most of the trip from Salzburg to Hallstatt will follow this route: Salzburg – Bad Ischl – Hallstatt.
 From Salzburg to Bad Isch you can take either the bus, the Railjet (RJ) or the Regional Express (REX).
 But from Bad Ischl to Hallstatt, there is only REX.